we45/RoboDnsRecon/README.md

 * domain : Target domain.
 * dns (optional): DNS to be used.
 Default = 8.8.8.8
 * enumeration type (optional): Type of enumeration to perform.
 Default = std
-* sub domain wordlist (optional): Dile of sub-domain and hostnames to use for brute force.
+* sub domain wordlist (optional): File with sub-domain and hostnames to use for brute force.
 Default = None